🔼The name Gath: Summary

 🔼The name Gath in the Bible

-Gath is a Philistine city, one of the Famous Five listed in Joshua 13:3 as part of the area that still remained to be conquered at the end of Joshua's life: Gaza, Ashdod, Ashkelon, Gath, Ekron and Avva (which are actually six names, so we may assume that two of them belong together somehow).
+Gath is a Philistine city, and a person from Gath is called a Gittite.
+Gath was one of the Famous Five listed in Joshua 13:3 as part of the area that still remained to be conquered at the end of Joshua's life: Gaza, Ashdod, Ashkelon, Gath, Ekron and Avva (which are actually six names, so we may assume that two of them belong together somehow).

 In a war against Israel, during the judgeship of Eli, the Philistines captured the Ark of the Covenant and stored it briefly in Gath (1 Samuel 5:8).
 But the Ark caused plagues of sickness and rodents and the Philistines sent it back, along with five golden tumors and five golden mice; one for each of the Famous Five.
 It stays first in the house of Abinadab, but then goes to stay with Obed-edom of Gath (2 Samuel 6:10).